mlcommons/tiny/v0.5/training/image_classification/README.md

-# TinyMLPerf image classification reference model
+# MLPerf Tiny image classification reference model

-This is the TinyMLPerf image classification reference model.
+This is the MLPerf Tiny image classification reference model.

 A ResNet8 model is trained on the CIFAR10 dataset available at: https://www.cs.toronto.edu/~kriz/cifar.html